softsoundd/softsoundd.github.io/_posts/2026-06-12-faithful-luma-overview.md

 ## Black floor

 The other display space fix lives at the bottom end.
-Because the final image is written into an 8-bit SDR colour buffer, the measured floor shows up as a whole code step above zero rather than a smooth analogue value.
-In practice, the darkest parts of the image sit slightly lifted instead of landing on true black.
-This is kinda tiny on paper but it matters in darker envrionments, especially on OLED displays.
+The rendering path can write pure black just fine, the problem is that the shader output never quite gets there.
+After the game's gamma and colour curves, the darkest measured value sits a couple of encoded steps above zero, so the final 8-bit target records a lifted black instead of true black.
+This is kinda small on paper but it makes a difference in darker envrionments, especially on OLED displays.

 ![Black Floor — before](BlackFloor_Before.webp)
 _Original - note the "min" value_